-Identify District agencies from which the Applicant has received funding as a contractor, grantee, or partner in the past five years.
-This should be included as a separate attachment and is not counted toward the 10 page narrative limit.
+Identify District agencies from which the Applicant has received funding as a contractor, grantee, or partner in the past five years under the heading "Additional Information and Document Uploads" in the GMS.
 Provide specific information including:

-- 1. The grant(s) or contract(s) title;
+- i.
+The grant(s) or contract(s) title;

-- 2. The District agency/agencies;
+- ii.
+The District agency/agencies;

-- 3. The grant number(s), contract number(s), or other identifier(s);
+- iii.
+The grant number(s), contract number(s), or other identifier(s);

-- 4. The amount(s) paid; and
+- iv.
+The amount(s) paid; and

-- 5. What was accomplished as a result of the funding(s).
+- v.
+What was accomplished as a result of the funding(s).

-Briefly describe each dispute, investigation, and/or audit, if any, related to any of these District grants or contracts, grants, or partnerships in the past five years.
+Briefly describe each dispute, investigation, and/or audit, if any, related to any of these District grants or contracts, or partnerships in the past five years.